Chapter 53 BWV 166 Wo gehest du hin?

 The second, third and fourth movements were all set in minor modes but with the aria for alto Bach returns to the major.
 The text reaffirms the message of the recitative----take care when fortune laughs-----on this earth a day can quickly turn out quite differently from the way it appeared in the morning.
 Again, each idea is taken as a basis of one of the two sections of a da capo movement.
 The instrumental support is the same as that for the bass aria, strings, a doubling oboe and continuo.

 The mood of this aria is light and frolicsome, perhaps surprisingly so considering that the fundamental warning remains severe; or at least the consequences would be were it to be ignored.
-It is probable that Bach felt it necessary to lift the mood at this point since the previous three movements, although hardly tragic in tone, all had a slightly bleak quality about them.
+It is probable that Bach felt it necessary to lift the mood at this point since the previous three movements, although hardly tragic in tone, all had a somewhat bleak quality about them.
 Besides, the themes of the cantata, although meant to be taken seriously, are hardly wretched ones; we are simply asked about our intentions and warned of the general waywardness of Mankind and the specific dangers of not preparing ourselves for a good death.
 We can easily avert the horrors that disregard of this advice would bring about, and if we do ignore good counsel, then it is our own fault; no-one can say that we have not been warned.
 Bach, therefore, must have felt it both aesthetically and contextually entirely appropriate to place this jolly and almost pantomime-like movement before the closing chorale.

 The key word that seems to have taken his eye is the ′laughter′ of fortune.
 This is pictured in the various oscillating semi-quaver figures in the strings (first heard in bar 2) and the long soprano melismas on the word ′lacht′.